-Darling is one of South Africa's fastest-growing tourist destinations, and from the second you pull into this dusty, delightful town, you'll understand exactly why.
-Located in the wheat- and wine-rich Swartland region of South Africa's West Coast, Darling is a thoroughly charming little place, sited in a valley of rolling, golden hills and well-established vineyards.
-Offering high-quality dining options, a local brewery, and wine and olive tasting opportunities that compare with South Africa's finest, there is - however - even more to Darling that first meets the eye.
-The town's most famous resident, satirist Pieter-Dirk Uys (perhaps better known by his alter-ego, Evita Bezuidenhout), has invested heavily of his time and energies, creating not only a popular cabaret venue (Evita se Perron), but also founding the Darling Trust, an organisation that promotes social upliftment through the arts.
-Don't miss the small museum and craft market, which - in addition to housing several hilarious satirical paintings - also displays some priceless correspondence between 'Evita' and notable figures from South Africa's history, including Nelson Mandela, Desmond Tutu, FW de Klerk and PW Botha.
+Darling is a fast growing tourist destination in South Africa.
+From the second visitors pull into this dusty station town, they'll understand exactly why.
+Located in a valley of golden hills in the Swartland region of South Africa's West Coast, Darling is a thoroughly charming spot with a local brewery and opportunities to go olive and wine tasting.
+Although Darling offers high-quality dining options, the town's main claim to fame is its most famous resident, satirist Pieter-Dirk Uys.
+He is perhaps better known by his alter-ego: Evita Bezuidenhout.
+Pieter-Dirk Uys has invested lots of time and energy in Darling, creating not only a popular cabaret venue (Evita se Perron), but also founding the Darling Trust: an organisation that promotes social upliftment through the arts.
+Visitors shouldn't miss the small museum and craft market, which, in addition to housing several hilarious satirical paintings, also displays some priceless correspondence between Evita and notable figures from South Africa's history, including Nelson Mandela, Desmond Tutu, FW de Klerk, and PW Botha.